 The Tests of General Educational Development (GED) are five tests on writing skills, social studies, science, literature and the arts, and mathematics.
 The tests enable people who did not graduate from high school to demonstrate that they have acquired the knowledge and skills usually associated with the completion of a four-year high school program.

-Information on adult education classes and GED testing sessions are available from the college's Adult Education Office, which is located in the H.T.
-Edward Education Complex at 440-3 Dearing Extension in Athens.
-The telephone number of this office is (706) 357-5281, extension 2.
+Information on adult education classes and GED testing sessions are available from the college's Adult Education Office, which is located in Building I, Suite 402, on the Athens Campus.
+The telephone number is (706) 583-2551.
+Information is also available on the college website.